 Texting for Business: When to Use SMS vs. MMS

-Now that we know the difference between SMS and MMS, the question becomes, when do you use one or the other?
+Now that we know the difference between SMS and MMS, you may be wondering when you should use one over the other.

-When choosing between the two, it's best to have a clear idea of your campaign goals and the type of content you will be sending your customers before deciding one way or the other.
+When choosing between the two, it's best to have a clear idea of who your audience is, what your campaign goals and the type of content you will be sending before deciding one way or the other.

 When to Use SMS Messages

-Although SMS has a tighter character restriction and may not look as aesthetically pleasing as MMS messages, there are still times when SMS is the preferable method of communication with your customer.
+Although SMS has a tighter character restriction and may not look as aesthetically pleasing as MMS messages, there are still many times when SMS is the best method of communication.

 SMS is recommended when you need to deliver a short and direct message to your customer or prospect.